HenkT28/Programming_For_Data_Analysis_Assignment/README.md

 ## Problem statement

-I was required to create a Jupyter [5] notebook explaining the use of the numpy.random package, including detailed explanations of at least five of the distributions provided in the package.
+I created this Jupyter [5] notebook explaining the use of the numpy.random package, including detailed explanations of at least five of the distributions provided in the package.

 There are four distinct tasks to be carried out in this Jupyter notebook: